 Note: I opened with the question, “Are the more than two sexes?” simply because that is terminology that is familiar to most readers and introduces the topic.

 Note for clarity: based on the comments thus far, I want to clarify that I don’t have a problem with a more nuanced position that says something to the effect of, “based on reproductive physiology most individuals are binary in that they either have the physiology for producing sperm or the physiology for producing eggs, but there are a variety of exceptions to this.
 So the binary classification is useful in some contexts, but we should acknowledge that there are exceptions and situations where the binary classification does not work.”
 Indeed, that is more or less what I am arguing (also note that I am only talking about biological sex, not gender or gender identity).
+Also, please see the addendums at the end before accusing me of a straw man or bringing up the “10 fingers” argument.

 Next, we need to talk about how we define sexes, and before we get specifically to humans, it is really important to look at the biology of sex more broadly, because this gives us context and important background information.
 So, let’s start with the general definition of male and female.
 If you were to ask professional biologists to provide a general definition of “male” and “female,” the one answer you are not going to get is, “if a Y is present it’s a male; if Y is absent, it’s a female.”
 There’s a very good reason biologists don’t use that definition.
 Namely, because it doesn’t work for a very large number of organisms.
 You see, many organisms don’t have sex chromosomes; instead, male vs female is determined by some environmental factor (I’ll come back to that in a minute).
 Further, even for species with sex chromosomes there are lots of exceptions and atypical situations (again, more later).